-Dogs Victoria: 2000 - Dogs SA: 1990 – 2000 Central Highlands Working Gundog Club: Currently President and Life Member Labrador Retriever Club of Victoria: Currently Vice-President (Retrieving) Flat Coated Retriever Assoc of Victoria: Committee Member
+Dogs Victoria: 2000 - Dogs SA: 1990 – 2000 Central Highlands Working Gundog Club: Life Member Labrador Retriever Club of Victoria: Currently Vice-President (Retrieving) Flat Coated Retriever Assoc of Victoria: Committee Member

 Breeds: Labrador Retriever, Flat Coated Retriever, Golden Retriever

 My first introduction to dogs was as a baby as my parents had their first dog, a yellow Labrador Retriever named Honey, who was with them six months before I was born.
 Honey was mine and my sisters constant companion until we left to emigrate to Australia when I was ten years old.
 Honey stayed in the UK with my grandparents so on arrival in Australia we purchased our second Labrador, also called Honey, followed by Cindy and then my parents changed allegiance to Golden Retrievers, Tess, another Honey and Chai who was then joined by Ebony, a black Labrador.

 My sister and her husband, went to live in the UK for a period of two years, where at their local pub they were introduced to the Flat Coated Retriever.
 On their return to Australia they decided that that was to be the breed for them.
 After purchasing my first home in 1995, they gave me Pax, Ch Lainston St Charity ET NRD, who became the first dog that lived solely with me.